Background Checks, Now More Important Than Ever

 Choosing the best background screening company for your hiring needs can be a difficult decision so here are just a few items worth mentioning.

-- Obtain a detailed explanation of the company's products and how those products can service your hiring needs.
+- Obtain a detailed explanation of the company's products and how those products can meet your specific hiring needs.
+Do their offerings meet every item on your checklist@f4 Do they offer integrations with your Applicant Tracking System (ATS)@f5

 - Find out how long they have been in business.
-You might not want to choose a company that has recently started in the background screening industry.
+You might not want to choose a company that has recently started in the background screening industry or does not have the experience to meet your needs.

-- If you're in the healthcare industry, then a company that is healthcare specific can better meet your needs.
+- If you're a healthcare organization, then a company that is healthcare specific can better meet your needs.
+Are they familiar with the Joint Commission, the Centers for Medicare and Medicaid Services (CMS) and other regulators that you need to comply with?

 - Take the time to verify client references and look into testimonials about the company.
 You should know and take confidence in the professional reputation of a potential provider.